quasarframework/quasar/docs/src/pages/vue-components/card.md

 ---
 title: Card
-desc: How to use the QCard Vue component which is a great way to display important pieces of grouped content.
+desc: The QCard Vue component is a great way to display important pieces of grouped content.
+It assists the viewer by containing and organizing information, while also setting up predictable expectations.
 related:
   - /vue-components/separator
 ---